 Ensemble geotagging model

 The voting part of the ensemble classifier is trained to assign a probability weight for each of the four predicted countries based on the reliability of each of the four data types.
 By combining information from the four data types, users which are impossible to identify based on a single data type can be identified in combination with another.
-For example, the geolocation of a user who has not shared their geolocation in their Twitter-API information, or indicated unreliable information (like moon, earth, aldebaran, crypto etc.), can be accurately identified with their language distribution (whether they tweet in English, Finnish, Japanese or Tagalog, etc.), the Geographical Named Entities they mention (the Eiffel Tower, New York, The Red Square), or the geolocations of the local businesses they follow.
+For example, the geolocation of a user who has not shared their geolocation, or indicated unreliable information (like moon, earth, aldebaran, crypto etc.), can be accurately identified with their language distribution (whether they tweet in English, Finnish, Japanese or Tagalog, etc.), the Geographical Named Entities they mention (the Eiffel Tower, New York, The Red Square), or the geolocations of the local businesses they follow.
 As a result, the voting classifier returns the country with the highest probability in consideration of these data types.
 Moreover, the classifier outputs the final probability of the predicted country, allowing us to establish a reliable confidence threshold.

 Combining all mentioned geotagging methods in one model produced accurate locations for 1,080 out of 1,289 identified crypto traders.